apache/activemq-website/src/issues.md

 * Which version of the component are you using on which Java platform?
 * Any particular application/web server or container being used?
 If so what version?
 * Stack traces generally really help!
 If in doubt include the whole thing.
-Fften exceptions get wrapped in other exceptions and the exception right near the bottom explains the actual error, not the first few lines at the top.
-It's very easy for us to skim-read past unnecessary parts of a stack trace.
+Often exceptions get wrapped in other exceptions and the exception right near the bottom explains the actual error, not the first few lines at the top.
-* Log output can be useful too; sometimes enabling `DEBUG` logging can help.
+* Log output can be useful too.
+Sometimes enabling `DEBUG` logging can help.
 * Your code & configuration files are often useful.

 We can help you much quicker if you try the following: